ArtofBugs/pandoora/README.md

   - Show focus blocks assigned each day
   - Sidebar to show focus and reward blocks not yet assigned
     - Includes blocks assigned in the past but not used
+  - Sidebar to show tasks not yet assigned to days and/or focus blocks
+    - Future: allow assigning tasks to a period (days or hours) first
 - Locked view: screen to block off calendar view
   - Hide calendar view during a focus block if locking is enabled
   - Hide calendar view during a reward block if locking is enabled
+  - Expandable to show details of active task/reward
+    - Links should be clickable!
+  - Expandable to show amount of time remaining before unlock
-  - Future: configure appearance of locked screen (clock/countdown to end of block? wallpaper?)
+  - Future: configure appearance of locked screen (clock/countdown to end of block? wallpaper? how much of the task details?)
   - Configure a long passphrase to enter to unlock in emergencies
 - Future: planned work periods for the day + progress bar based on current time
 - Future: export current state (including tasks, blocks, etc.) to JSON